9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 An aboriginal man standing in front of cart of wine bottles

-At Dongdamen Night Market in Hualien, there are several cocktail stands where they make cocktails with millet wine and aboriginal ingredients like maqaw.
-I recommend the stall called Aboriginal Drunk (原醉, here), but there are several others.
+At Dongdamen Night Market in Hualien, there are several cocktail stands where they make cocktails with millet wine and Indigienous ingredients like maqaw.
+I recommend the stall called Indigenous Drunk (原醉, here), but there are several others.

 Close up of an aboriginal Taiwanese dish, which is chunks of fried pork and onion served in a bamboo tube

-Before we move on from the topic of food & drink, there’s one more experience you can consider: doing an aboriginal cooking class.
+Before we move on from the topic of food & drink, there’s one more experience you can consider: doing an Indiginous cooking class.

-The easiest one for travelers is the Karenko (Amis tribe) cooking class in Taipei (Klook / Cookly).
+The easiest one for travelers is the Karenko (Amis) cooking class in Taipei (Klook / Cookly).
 The school’s original cooking class is here in Hualien (Klook / KKday / Cookly).

-The Shenshan (Rukai) tribe in Wutai township, Pingtung, also offers the Wutai cooking class (Klook, read more about it here), but you need to drive to Wutai on your own (1.5 hours from Kaoshiung).
+The Shenshan (Rukai) people in Wutai township, Pingtung, also offer the Wutai cooking class (Klook, read more about it here), but you need to drive to Wutai on your own (1.5 hours from Kaoshiung).

 The Taitung-government page HelloTaitung also lists several food-related tours and experiences in Taitung.